-Our firefighters respond to your emergencies in-line with our response standards, which are one of the fastest in the country.
+Our firefighters respond to your emergencies in line with our response standards which are one of the fastest in the country.

-We are recognised as one of the top performing fire and rescue services, rated as 'good' by Her Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS).
-A service that has had to deal with many, significant operational and financial challenges over the years - a service that is efficient, effective, and good at how it deals with its people.
+We are recognised as one of the top performing fire and rescue services, rated as 'good' by Her Majesty's Inspectors - a service that has had to deal with many, significant operational and financial challenges over the years - a service that is efficient, effective and good at how it deals with its people.